phyletica/ecoevolity-model-prior/docs-source/source/working-on-docs.rst

 As you work on the files in ``docs-source/source``, I encourage you to use ``git add``, ``git commit``, and ``git push`` often to keep track of your work.
+Also, remember to use ``git pull`` often to make sure your copy of the project repository is up to date as you work.
+A lot of version-control misery can be avoided by committing/pushing and pulling often!

 Once you are happy with your changes and want them to appear on the
 |doc_site|_, you can enter the following command form within the ``docs-source``